AbuRahmannn/Python-In-Public/README.md

-# 🐍 Python In Public – My 100 Days of Python Journey
+# 🐍 Python In Public – My Python Journey

-Welcome to my **#100DaysOfPython** journey — where I’m learning Python by doing, sharing, and building in public.
+Welcome to my **#MyPython** journey — where I’m learning Python by doing, sharing, and building in public.
 This repository is a log of my daily progress, code, insights, and reflections as I dive deeper into the world of Python programming. 🌍✨

 ---